pingcap/docs/tidb-cloud/tidb-cloud-org-sso-authentication.md

 ### Decide whether to enable auto-provision

-Auto-provision is a feature that allows members to automatically join an organization without requiring an invitation from an existing member or organization owner.
+Auto-provision is a feature that allows members to automatically join an organization without requiring an invitation from the `Organization Owner` or `Project Owner`.
 In TiDB Cloud, it is disabled by default for all the supported authentication methods.

-- When auto-provision is disabled for an authentication method, only users who have been invited by an organization owner can log in to your custom URL.
+- When auto-provision is disabled for an authentication method, only users who have been invited by an `Organization Owner` or `Project Owner` can log in to your custom URL.
 - When auto-provision is enabled for an authentication method, any users using this authentication method can log in to your custom URL.
 After login, they are automatically assigned the default **Member** role within the organization.

 For security considerations, if you choose to enable auto-provision, it is recommended to limit the allowed email domains for authentication when you [configure the authentication method details](#step-2-configure-authentication-methods).